 GTD seemed like a lot of work at first, but in reality, it doesn’t take a lot of time and peace of mind is worth it to me.

 It’s important to approach it with the right mindset.
 It’s a tool that’s here to help you, don’t take it too seriously.
-If it adds extra pressure and confusion, don’t use it, or perhaps modify it to fit your needs better.
+As Cal Newport said in his article for the New Yorker, GTD doesn’t “directly address the fundamental problem: the insidiously haphazard way that work unfolds at the organizational level”; it only helps you to cope with the effects.
+If it does the opposite and adds extra pressure and confusion, don’t use it, or perhaps modify it to fit your needs better.

-- How to trick yourself into doing boring tasks?
+How to trick yourself into doing boring tasks?
 Incorporate something you enjoy.
-For example, if you don’t like running errands, take your headphones with you to play some good music and make a stop to grab your favorite coffee (or another drink of choice, I don’t judge – just don’t drink alcohol if you’re driving).
+For example, if you don’t like running errands, take your headphones with you, play some good music, and make a stop to grab your favorite coffee (or another drink of choice, I don’t judge – just don’t drink alcohol if you’re driving).
 Find a way to make a typically boring task a more enjoyable experience for yourself.

 💡 If you’re in search of a perfect goal tracking app for you, you will find this blog post useful:

-- Have a functional workspace.
+The place where you work has a significant impact on your well-being.
 Make sure it’s organized, you know where everything is, it’s free of distractions, and it makes you feel good and inspired to work.

-- Focus.
-It’s important to be completely concentrated when you work and implement this methodology.
+It’s important to be completely concentrated when you work and implement the GTD methodology.
 Resolve everything before you start to avoid getting distracted – make that call or check if you turned off the iron, and then begin.

 There’s also a possibility that this method won’t work for you and that’s okay: not everything suits everyone.
 That’s why there are so many productivity methods – everyone can find something for themselves.